cloud-gov/cg-site/_docs/deployment/docker.md

 We often use the [Spring Music app](https://github.com/cloudfoundry-samples/spring-music) to demonstrate the use of database services on Cloud Foundry.
 The same application works when bundled [into a Docker image](https://fabianlee.org/2018/05/24/docker-running-a-spring-boot-based-app-in-a-docker-container/), and works identically.

-For example, push it to cloud.gov using a prebuilt Docker image with an in-memory database:
+For example, push it to Cloud.gov using a prebuilt Docker image with an in-memory database:
 ```
 cf push my-spring --docker-image pburkholder/my-springmusic -m 1016M
 ```